mikyYun/tinyapp-/README.md

 - body-parser
 - cookie-session
 - method-odvrride
+- open

 ## Getting Started
 - Install all dependencies (using the 'npm install' command)
 - Run the development web server using the 'node express_server.js' command
+- localhost:8080/urls will open on browser

 #### Register
-- must submit email and password
+- must submit valid email and password
 - if any or both are empty, redirect invalid page
 - if submitted email is already exist in data, redirect invalid page
 - once successfully submitted, redirect to /urls page

 #### Login
 - if email or password is not correct, invalid page
-- if submitted email is not in data, invalid page
+- if submitted email is not in data, invalid page with detail
 - once successfully login, redirect to /urls page

 ### Invalid
 - client see this page if submitted information is invalid
 - client can go to register or login page by clicking the button
+- do not show the email or the password was valid

 #### My URLs